martinmcs/GamePadViewer/README.md

 1. On the Repo page, select "Settings"
 2. At "Code and automation" select "Pages"

-I never documenated this part, part keep everything basic and it should work.
+I never documenated this part, but nexting through it all worked for me.

 If you change the repo name away from "GamePadViewer" you will need to edit the CSS file to match the repo name for any of the background-image ".png" locations.